maxammann/blog/content/posts/2020-01-28-flash-apu-using-tinycore.md

 and extract it on the USB stick.
 Finally download the coreboot image you want to flash from [pcengines.github.io](https://pcengines.github.io/) and also extract it on the stick.

-# Flashing the coreboot image
+# Flashing the Coreboot Image

 After booting from the USB stick you can flash the firmware using [this guide](https://github.com/pcengines/apu2-documentation/blob/50f7e37d2301cfec232f4e5684160be53481ea9e/docs/firmware_flashing.md).